aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/prepare-lambda-hook/index.md

    - Navigate to the **Resources** tab.
    - Look for `HookExecutionRole` and **copy its Physical ID** for later use.

-TODO dessumi add transition statment.
-6. **Activate the Lambda Hook**:
-   - Now all the preapration is done.
-   - The Lambda we created is now ready and we need to activate the lambda hook so we can test the Lambda Hook in next section.
+Now, all the preapration is done.
+The Lambda we created is now ready and we need to activate the lambda hook.

+Choose **Next** to continue!

 ---